Posted on 8 August 2024

 Financial accounting holds businesses accountable by providing a detailed record of their financial transactions and operations.
 This accountability is crucial for internal control since it aids in monitoring performance, detecting fraud, and ensuring that resources are utilized properly and effectively.

-How Financial Accounting Works?
+How Does Financial Accounting Work?

 Financial accounting is an organized procedure that includes many critical processes for accurately recording, summarizing, and reporting a company's financial transactions.
 These steps aid in the creation of financial statements that provide a clear picture of a company's financial health and performance.